MathyFurret/random-showdown-mods/launcher/README.md

 ## Server specification

 As far as battle mechanics go, the Wonder Launcher will be implemented as if the items were used in Gen VII.
 Thus, for instance, the Hyper Potion restores only 120 HP.
-Also, using an item with no effect is a valid choice, but it will fail and not consume points, as happens in Gen VII.

 ## Credits

+Thanks to (https://www.twitch.tv/certainlysomeonehere)[CertainlySomeoneHere] for helping out with a bit of Gen VII research.

-Minor thanks to Lycanium Z for helping with the Revive code.
+Minor thanks to Lycanium Z for helping me get started with the Revive code.